 It is a combination of college training and onsite work experience.
 In an apprenticeship program, you work under the supervision of a qualified plasterer.
 It helps you develop the requisite skills and knowledge while working towards a nationally recognised college qualification.

 Completing a plastering apprenticeship paves the path into this high-demand profession.
 Other benefits include national accreditation, sustained employment, steady income, and a dedicated employer that helps you throughout your professional journey.

 Many training institutes offer a Certificate III In Solid Plastering or Certificate III in Wall and Ceiling Lining as part of an apprenticeship.

 Search for "plasterers near me" to find employers willing to provide you with an apprenticeship opportunity.

 Step 3: Gain Work Experience

-Step 4: About the Dry Plastering Licence
+Step 4: Get A Dry Plastering Licence

 It is also a requirement if you want to advertise, subcontract or contract to perform domestic construction and trade work.